 A Premier League Terrier for a Premier League Club

-Integrated marketing agency Fantastic Media have partnered with Huddersfield Town to deliver a new visual identity for the Premier League newcomers.
+We recently partnered with Huddersfield Town to deliver a new visual identity for the Premier League newcomers.

-Fantastic were approached by Huddersfield Town after an historic season which saw the Terriers win promotion to English football’s top flight for the first time in 45 years.
+Our team were approached by Huddersfield Town after an historic season which saw the Terriers win promotion to English football’s top flight for the first time in 45 years.

 A contributing factor to the Club’s success on and off the field was their ‘Terrier Spirit’, a phrase coined by Head Coach David Wagner to give an identity to his team’s style of play.

 This ‘never say die’ attitude was evident in games last season and permeated every aspect of the Club, from the Boardroom to the terraces.

 Taking this theme, we developed a new Terrier as the visual representation of this Terrier Spirit.